Florida State Road 30A: Former and current SR 30A: a loop near Port St. Joe

 After FDOT started phasing out a set of Florida State Roads in the late 1970s and early 1980s and reverted them to county maintenance, many State Roads disappeared from road maps, and many others were greatly truncated or transformed.
 One such drastically-affected road was SR 30A, which formed a 19 mi loop in Gulf and Franklin counties.

 Historically, SR 30A veered southward from US 98/SR 30 1 mi south of Port St. Joe, near the communities of Oak Grove and Ward Ridge, and followed Sand Bar Road along the shoreline of St. Joseph Bay past the St. Joseph Point Lighthouse before turning to the east to follow the shore of Bay San Blas, Indian Lagoon, and Saint Vincent Sound before rejoining US 98/SR 30 1 mi east of Nine Mile.

 Today, only the north–south section is still signed SR 30A.
-The east–west stretch is now County Road 30A.
+The east–west stretch is now County Road 30A, as is a short north-south segment of Garrison Avenue in Port St. Joe.